 11:15 – The 2018 Planning Committee Members will close out our program by announcing our final fundraising numbers and will distribute fundraising prizes.
 All other award winners will be acknowledged during the closing ceremony.

 Food at the Walk

-Another option is to bring a blanket, pack a picnic lunch and find a spot on the lawn to enjoy with your teammates and the rest of the walkers.
+There will also be a “Refreshments” tent with donated dry goods and various types of beverages however, these are on a first-come first-served basis and will not serve as a meal.
+You are encouraged to bring a blanket, pack a picnic lunch and find a spot on the lawn to enjoy with your teammates.
 You may plan to BBQ with your team however, if you use charcoal you must provide a means of loading out all your used coals.
 You will NOT be allowed to dispose of them at the park in any of the trash facilities.
-If you or someone you know is able to make a donation to the refreshments tent please reach out to email@example.com.
+If you or someone you know is able to make a donation to the refreshments tent please reach out to firstname.lastname@example.org.

 Many teams will bring a pop up tent and blankets and plant themselves on the lawn.
 Any and all teams area welcome to do so however, there is NO staking in the lawn of any kind allowed.
 This means not even a stake the size of a nail is allowed to puncture the lawn.
 If you want to bring a tent you must plan to use sandbags or other means to hold it down.
 The park rangers will be looking for that.
 If you are a team that wants to earn a 10×10 tent or table and chairs through fundraising please take a look at the bottom of the Fundraising Challenges page for more information.
 Thank you for your consideration.